kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-consumer/README.md

 ## Tutorial

-This tutorial will guide you through the steps required to create a Kafka Consumer with the help of the KumuluzEE Kafka extension.
+This tutorial will guide you through the steps required to create a Kafka Consumer with the help of the KumuluzEE Event Streaming Kafka extension.
 We will develop a simple annotated method which will be invoked when the message is consumed.
 We will also build a Rest service that will display the last 5 received messages:
 * GET http://localhost:8080/v1/consume

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
 * Add Maven dependencies to KumuluzEE and include KumuluzEE components with the microProfile-1.0 dependency
-* Add Maven dependency to KumuluzEE Kafka extension
+* Add Maven dependency to KumuluzEE Event Streaming Kafka extension
 * Implement the annotated method and Rest service
 * Build the microservice
 * Run it